Employment Discrimination-Age Discrimination in Employment (30.008)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 A charge may be filed by any aggrieved individual or by any organization, i.e. labor union, association, legal representative, etc., either as an aggrieved entity or on behalf of an aggrieved individual.
-Charges may be filed either orally or in writing with the appropriate field office of the EEOC.
-(The names of persons making inquiries are held in confidence if requested.)
+The charges filing process may be initiated online, in person, by mail or by fax at the nearest field office of the EEOC.
+Complaints against the federal government should be filed at the relevant agency's EEO office.
+Each agency is required to post information about how to contact the agency's EEO office.

 Award Procedure